telerik/winforms-docs/chartview/series-types/funnel.md

 * __SegmentSpacing:__ Specifies the space between the different segments of the funnel chart in pixels.

 * __DynamicHeight:__ A Boolean property that indicates whether all the segments will share the same size (when DynamicHeightEnabled=*false*) or the height of each segment is determined according to its value (when DynamicHeightEnabled=*true*).
 Default value is *true*.

 * __DynamicSlope:__ A Boolean property that indicates whether the form of each segment will be based on the ratio between the value from the current and the next segment.
 Default value is *false*.

-* __NeckRatio:__ The property specifies the ratio between the top and the bottom bases of the whole funnel series.
-              The property can take effect only if the __DynamicSlope__ property is set to *false*.
+* __NeckRatio:__ The property specifies the ratio between the top and the bottom bases of the whole funnel series The property can take effect only if the __DynamicSlope__ property is set to *false*.

 The following example shows how you can add funnel series in code.
-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Series\FunnelSeriesCode.cs region=funnel}}
 {{source=..\SamplesVB\ChartView\Series\FunnelSeriesCode.vb region=funnel}}